 As is shown above, this model, like the simple Bayesian model, predicts that learners should be maximally confident about the status of a candidate cause when it is shown in isolation, but should treat objects that are shown in combination equivalently.
 Thus, if participants’ performance align with the predictions of these two models, it should be impossible to determine whether a Bayesian mechanism or an associative-learning mechanism—based on the mechanics of the traditional RW model—underlies children’s performance in this task.

 Associative learning: a simple “counting” cognitive mechanism.
 A third potential cognitive mechanism that children may rely on to reason about the present causal events is based on a simple associative “counting” strategy based on the frequency with which (i.e., the number of times that) a given object—either individually or in combination with other objects—was seen with the machine’s activation or inactivation.
-To understand how this cognitive mechanism works, consider the ABC+ D+ BB control trial.
+To understand how this cognitive mechanism works to produce causal judgements, consider the ABC+ D+ BB control trial.
 If the cognitive mechanism that best explains learners’ inferences in the present task is counting, following the BB control event learners should treat objects A-D equivalently.
 This is because all four objects would have been paired with the machine’s activation an equal number of times.
 In other words, object A would have been seen with the machine’s activation exactly once, object B would have been seen with the machine’s activation exactly once, object C would have been seen with the machine’s activation exactly once, and object D would have been seen with the machine’s activation exactly once.
 As such, the strength of the associative relation (or link) between each object and the effect should be equivalently for all four objects.
 It should be noted that although children observe trials during which objects are placed on the machine in triplets, learners who rely on a counting mechanism are nonetheless considering each object separately and are counting the frequency with which a given object is paired with the machine’s activation.

-It a counting-based mechanism and the traditional RW model are both instances of associative-learning processes, they differ in their specifics.
-Learners who rely on the traditional RW model to make causal inferences should adjust their beliefs about the causal status of an object based on prediction error.
-In contrast, should increase their belief that a given object is causally effective based on the Below are the predictions that this account makes for all four conditions.
+It should be clear that although a counting-based mechanism and the traditional RW model are both instances of associative-learning processes, they differ in their specifics.
+For instance, learners who rely on the traditional RW model to make causal inferences should adjust their beliefs about the causal status of an object based on prediction error.
+In contrast, if a simple counting-based mechanism underlies learners’ causal inferences in the present context, then they should increase their belief that a given object is causally effective based on the number of pairings of the object and the machine’s activation.
+Below are the predictions that this account makes for all four conditions.